MIT-AJL-Team-12/MIT_AJL_Team_12/README.md

 <img align="left" src="ajl leaderboard.png" height=250>

 To evaluate our model's performance, we used the F1 score, harmonic mean of precision and recall, providing a single metric that balances false positives and false negatives.
-A score of 0.74880 (~74.88%) suggests the model is making correct predictions about 75% of the time in terms of how well it balances precision and recall.
+A score of 0.75953 (~76%) suggests the model is making correct predictions about 76% of the time in terms of how well it balances precision and recall.
 Our model shows promise in classifying skin conditions across diverse skin tones, but there is still room for improvement.

 <br><br><br>
 [🔼 Back to top](#top)
 <br>

 <!-- CHALLENGES/LIMITATIONS -->
+One of our main challenges was integrating fairness metrics and tools (like fairlearn) to measure and mitigate performance disparities across Fitzpatrick scales.
+Although we initially planned to use these frameworks, we found that our small dataset and the complexity of advanced fairness mitigation techniques made it difficult to incorporate them without sacrificing overall accuracy.
+We also recognized that single train/val splits can produce deceptively high validation accuracy if the split is “lucky.”
+In contrast, cross‐validation often yields lower but more reliable estimates of performance on each fold, which may ultimately lead to better generalization if models are ensembled.
+Finally, we acknowledged that the domain variability in dermatology images—particularly the subtle color and orientation cues—made it challenging to find the right balance of augmentations without harming the model’s ability to learn medically relevant patterns.
-ADD INFO ON WHAT WE FOUND TO BE CHALLENGING (e.g. fairlearn) [🔼 Back to top](#top)
+[🔼 Back to top](#top)

 <!-- FUTURE AJL DIRECTIVES -->